 • Chicago Athenaeum American Architecture Award, 2014

 Planning for the restoration began in the early 2000s.
 In 2010, construction began with the support of the National Trust for Historic Preservation.
 The project was designed to conform to the highest qualities of preservation, meeting the “The Secretary of the Interior’s Standards for Rehabilitation” guidelines for historic preservation issued by the National Park Service.
-101 Spring Street is listed on the National Register of Historic Places and is designated as a contributing building to the SoHo-Cast Iron Historic District.
+101 Spring Street is listed as a contributing building to the SoHo-Cast Iron Historic District.

 The main element of the exterior restoration was the refurbishment of the original cast–iron façade, which provides both the enclosure and structure for the building.
 Since construction in 1870 the façade had deteriorated significantly, therefore the restoration project required the removal of 1,300 non-structural, cast-iron elements for treatment or recasting at a specialized foundry before being re-attached to the building.
 Structural columns were treated in place.
 The exterior was repainted to match the medium gray color of the building during the time that Judd owned it.
 The original cast-iron was cream colored, including fine sand particles, which was typical for 1870 as a means of emulating the appearance of stone.
 The existing wood window panels, which account for two-thirds of the façade area, were replaced with new wood frames detailed to match the originals.
 The poor condition of the existing windows precluded repair.
 It was essential to upgrade the glazing from single-pane to insulated and ultraviolet light protective units given the requirement to improve interior environmental conditions.